Photograph the Milky Way with Moonlight

 Brad Goldpaint portrait in the field

-Brad Goldpaint is a professional photographer and educator whose work reflects a deep connection to wilderness, solitude, and the preservation of dark skies.
-Through his images and teaching, he helps others reconnect with the night, its stillness, its beauty, and its fading presence in the modern world.
+Brad Goldpaint is a professional photographer and educator whose work reflects a deep connection to wilderness and the preservation of dark skies.
+Through his images and teaching, he helps others reconnect with the night and its fading presence in the modern world.